platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/03-deploy.md

 Access the default backend via both the K8s cluster IP address, as well as the default domain.

-1. Visit the domain of your cluster using your web browser.
+1. Visit the domain of your cluster using your web browser:
-    You will see the `hello` message rendered by your pal-tracker application.

     ```dashboard:open-url
     url: http://{{ ingress_domain }}
     ```

-    Notice that the default backend does not use host rule to route the request to the `pal-tracker` service.
+1. You should see one of two scenarios:

+    -   You may see a `502` or a `503` error code if you immediately applied the Ingress object, and immediately attempted to visit the application in your browser.

+        Try waiting 5-10 seconds,
+        and refresh your browser.

+        This happens because your platform has to do the work to register your backend service with your ingress (web server) and that takes time.

+        It also highlights that you need to consider occasional failures when you change the deployment of your application.

+        You will see more discussion how to handle in a later workshop in this series.

+    -   The `hello` message rendered by your pal-tracker application.

 ## Monitoring your platform